 If left untreated, hypothyroidism caused by Hashimoto disease can lead to serious complications:

 Levothyroxine is identical to the T4 produced by your body.
 A daily pill can restore normal levels of thyroid hormone and TSH in your bloodstream and make your thyroid function normal.
-You will probably need to take this medicine daily for the rest of your life, but your dose may need to be adjusted from time to time.
+You will probably need to take this medicine daily for the rest of your life, but your dose may need to be adjusted from time to time related to multiple aspects such as your weight, if you remember to take medication, and how it is spaced out from food and other medication.
 To maintain consistent thyroid hormone levels in your blood, you should always take the same brand since not all medicines are exactly the same.
 You should not take calcium supplements or anti-acid medications with your thyroid medication.

 People are not routinely screened for hypothyroidism.
 However, if you are at risk for thyroid disease and are thinking about getting pregnant, you should be tested.
 Hypothyroidism is easily treated and you can protect your child from birth defects.